michalwegiel/Haikify/README.md

 - **Backend**:
   - Python
   - TensorFlow for image classification
-  - Multiple LLMs for haiku generation and evaluation
+  - Multiple LLMs in agentic workflow for haiku generation and evaluation
 - **Async architecture** for fast and scalable responses.

 ---